-- 5.3.1 Scheduled UCBs are required to submit to the Reserve Bank of India as at the end of September and March every year, the details of the borrowal accounts which have been classified as doubtful, loss or suit filed with outstanding (both under funded and non-funded limits) aggregating Rs.
-1 crore and above as per the format given in Annex 3. - 5.3.2 The Reserve Bank of India is circulating to the banks and financial institutions the information on the defaulters (i.e., advances classified as doubtful and loss).
-The banks and financial institutions may make use of the information while considering the merits of the requests for new or additional credit limits by existing and new constituents. - 5.3.3 The data on borrowal accounts against which suits have been filed for recovery of advances (outstanding aggregating Rs.1.00 crore and above) and suit filed accounts of wilful defaulters with outstanding balance of Rs 25 lakh and above, based on information furnished by scheduled commercial banks and financial institutions is available at www.cibil.com. - 5.3.4 UCBs can verify the lists to ensure that the defaulting borrowing units as also their proprietors/partners/ directors etc. named in the list of suit-filed accounts, either in their own names or in the names of other units with which they are associated, are not extended further credit facilities. - 5.3.5 The banks may make enquiry, if any, about the defaulters from the reporting bank/ financial institution.
+- 5.3.1 Scheduled UCBs are required to submit to the Reserve Bank of India as at the end of September and March every year, the details of the borrowal accounts which have been classified as doubtful, loss or suit filed with outstanding (both under funded and non-funded limits) aggregating ₹ 1 crore and above as per the format given in Annex 3. - 5.3.2 The Reserve Bank of India is circulating to the banks and financial institutions the information on the defaulters (i.e., advances classified as doubtful and loss).
+The banks and financial institutions may make use of the information while considering the merits of the requests for new or additional credit limits by existing and new constituents. - 5.3.3 All UCBs are required to submit the quarterly list of suit filed accounts of ₹1 crore and above, classified as doubtful or loss, to CIBIL and / or any other credit information company which has obtained CoR from RBI and of which the UCB is a member. - 5.3.4 All UCBs are required to submit the list of suit filed accounts of willful defaulters of ₹25 lakh and above as at the end of quarter March, June, September and December to CIBIL and / or any other credit information company which has obtained CoR from RBI and of which the UCB is a member. - 5.3.5 The data on borrowal accounts against which suits have been filed for recovery of advances (outstanding aggregating ₹ 1.00 crore and above) and suit filed accounts of willful defaulters with outstanding balance of ₹ 25 lakh and above, based on information furnished by scheduled commercial banks and financial institutions is available at www.cibil.com.

+- 5.3.6 UCBs can verify the lists to ensure that the defaulting borrowing units as also their proprietors / partners / directors etc. named in the list of suit-filed accounts, either in their own names or in the names of other units with which they are associated, are not extended further credit facilities. - 5.3.7 The banks may make enquiry, if any, about the defaulters from the reporting bank / financial institution.

-5.4 Collection and dissemination of information on cases of wilful default of Rs.
-25.00 lakh and above
+5.4 Collection and dissemination of information on cases of wilful default of ₹ 25.00 lakh and above